DanielOaks/autoxm/README.rst

 ``.xm`` file specifications from Mr.H of Triton, with corrections and expansions from ByteRaver & Wodan of TNT / NO-ID, Guru and Alfred of Sahara Surfers, and the uFMOD project.

+We use the `musthe <https://github.com/gciruelos/musthe>`_ library from Gonzalo Ciruelos and contributors, under the MIT license.

 License
 -------